 The New Jersey Department of Health responds to all reports of C. auris in New Jersey and supports prevention efforts through surveillance testing and infection prevention recommendations.
 If C. auris is suspected or identified, contact your local health department and the NJDOH Communicable Disease Service at (609) 826-5964.

-Confirmed clinical cases are those with isolates that have been confirmed as C. auris in the laboratory.
+Confirmed clinical cases are individuals with clinical Candida infections that have been confirmed as C. auris in the laboratory.

 Probable clinical case count: 22